Updated October 25, 2023

 Corporate Finance Theory

-Corporate finance theory includes planning, raising, investing and monitoring of finance in order to achieve the financial objectives of the company.
+Corporate finance theory includes planning, raising, investing, and monitoring finance to achieve the company’s financial objectives.

 - Mergers, demergers, takeovers of public companies